The Best Easy Shrimp Cocktail Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

 The best homemade shrimp cocktail sauce ever – The Best Easy Shrimp Cocktail Recipe is delicious, easy, and transforms any dinner into a special event!

-The best homemade shrimp cocktail sauce ever – based off one of my favorite seafood cocktail sauces – this McCormick and Schmick’s Shrimp Cocktail Sauce knockoff recipe is so easy, delicious, and one of the most delicious appetizers you can make for a fancy night at home!
+The best homemade shrimp cocktail sauce ever – based off one of my favorite seafood cocktail sauces – this shrimp cocktail sauce and shrimp recipe is so easy, delicious, and one of the most delicious appetizers you can make for a fancy night at home!

 Tips For The Best Cocktail Sauce

 I love a slightly chunky cocktail sauce – so I try to not overblend, so it’s not too runny.

 If you keep your cocktail sauce in a tight jar in a cool dry place (I keep mine in the fridge) it will keep for up to a month – but I like to make it fresh for the best flavors.

 Use freshly grated horseradish: Freshly grated horseradish will give your cocktail sauce a more vibrant flavor compared to store-bought horseradish.

 Use high-quality ketchup: The quality of your ketchup will impact the flavor of your cocktail sauce, so it’s best to use a high-quality ketchup brand.